Olive Docs

 • r_variable(U) is the current variable interest rate

-• U_2d is the current 2D utilization of the pool
+• U_2d_bps is the current 2D utilization of the custody side

-• tau is the average expiry of all fixed-rate assets
+• tau_seconds is the average expiry of live fixed-rate exposure on that custody side

-• t is the quoted position time to expiry
+• t_seconds is the quoted position time to expiry

 Liquidity taken represents the total amount of liquidity reserved by financial instruments that expire at a certain date.
 The 2D utilization is calculated by: